Complete families of smooth space curves and strong semistability: Embedding abstract families

+In case (i), one may choose $f$ to be an isogeny by Proposition \ref{sssell}.
+The isogeny $f$ factors some multiplication isogeny $[N]:B\to B$, allowing us to assume $B'=B$. \end{proof}

+\begin{rem} A family constructed by Proposition \ref{emb} is non-trivial if the $(\mathcal{C}_b,\mathcal{L}_b)$ are not all isomorphic as polarized curves.
+In this case, Proposition \ref{mainth2bis} shows that $\mathcal{F}$ has to be the first graded piece of the Harder-Narasimhan filtration of $\mathcal{E}$. \end{rem}

-\begin{rem} In Proposition \ref{emb} (ii), the genus of the curve $B'$ is not explicit as the construction of $B'$ relies on Lange-Stuhler theorem (Proposition \ref{sssfini}).
-However, it follows from the proof of this theorem (see \cite{LangeStuhler} Satz 1.4 b)) that we can give bounds for the genus of $B'$ if we now an explicit Frobenius periodicity property for the strongly semistable vector bundle $\mathcal{F}$ (that is a relation of the form $F^{r*}\mathcal{F}\simeq F^{s*}\mathcal{F}\otimes \mathcal{N}$ for some $r\neq s$ and some line bundle $\mathcal{N}$).
+\begin{rem} In Proposition \ref{emb} (ii), the genus of the curve $B'$ is not explicit as the construction of $B'$ relies on the Lange-Stuhler theorem (Proposition \ref{sssfini}).
+However, it follows from the proof of this theorem \cite[Satz 1.4 b)]{LangeStuhler} that we can give bounds for the genus of $B'$ if we know an explicit Frobenius periodicity property for the strongly semistable vector bundle $\mathcal{F}$ (that is a relation of the form $F^{r*}\mathcal{F}\simeq F^{s*}\mathcal{F}\otimes \mathcal{N}$ for some $r\neq s$ and some line bundle $\mathcal{N}$).

 Fortunately, in our applications to Theorem \ref{main} (ii), we prove the strong semistability of the relevant vector bundle precisely by exhibiting such a relation (see the proof of Corollary \ref{coross}).
 Consequently, Lange-Stuhler's proof provides bounds for the genus of the base of the families constructed in Theorem \ref{main} (ii). \end{rem}